ONE YEAR RESIDENCY – DEADLINE FOR ‘Expressions of interest’ Nov 17th

 - 2 x June/July weekend work-in-progress events – studio presentations to small invited audiences

-- Sole use of studio 10am-10pm to prep and present at the end of the residency
+- Sole use of studio 10am-10pm to prep and present at the end of the residency to you invited audience.

 Invitations: 20 November – Dec 2nd for meetings with Caroline.